gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/bulksolution.rst

     typical in molecular dynamics, particularly with
     liquid water that is almost uncompressible.

-    Exact results may differ depending on the actual *.gro* file geenrated.
+    Exact results may differ depending on the actual *.gro* file generated.

 Measurement diffusion coefficient
 =================================